11 Top-Rated Tourist Attractions in Southampton

 Location: Bargate, Southampton

-9 Ocean Village
+10. Ocean Village

 East of Southampton's old town, Princess Alexandra Dock has been transformed into a modern leisure and shopping center.
-Smart yachts are moored in the harbor in front of Canute's Pavilion, with its designer boutiques, gourmet restaurants, cinemas (including one for arthouse and foreign-language films.
+You'll see plenty of luxury yachts moored in the harbor in front of Canute's Pavilion, with its designer boutiques, gourmet restaurants, and cinemas, including one for arthouse and foreign-language films.

 Location: Ocean Village, Southampton

-10 Netley Abbey
+11. Netley Abbey

 The magnificent ruins of Netley Abbey, founded in 1239, have inspired many English writers, poets, and artists over the years, most notably the painter John Constable.
 The village of Netley is also worth visiting and is associated with famous people such as Queen Victoria, who laid the foundation stone of the Royal Victoria Military Hospital, which Florence Nightingale helped design.

-Location: Netley, Hampshire
+Location: Abbey Hill, Netley, Hampshire